Skip to main content

 “Breaking Barriers in Bourbon: Digital Media, Diversity, and the Black Bourbon Society” will take place at 2 p.m.
 Wednesday, April 13, in the Singletary Center Recital Hall.
 The event is free and open to the public.

 Davis will discuss her success as a social media influencer and culture creator by explaining how she leveraged her work in digital media to found the Black Bourbon Society and the nonprofit organization, Diversity Distilled.
-Her work in both areas has
+Her work in

 The AppalachiaCorps provides students with interests and roots in Eastern Kentucky opportunities to learn and serve the region